nanochess/240pTestSuite_colecovision/README.md

 ===============================================================================
 Original 240p Test Suite is © Copyright 2011-2021 Artemio Urbina

-Colecovision version is © Copyright 2023 Oscar Toledo G.
+Colecovision/MSX version is © Copyright 2023 Oscar Toledo G.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.